kaveenprabodhya/affective-sonic-agents-for-emotion-alignment/README.md

 ## 5. The pipeline

 Later stages depend on earlier outputs, so run in order.

+The `Stage` labels below describe the research procedure. `run_pipeline.sh` uses runner step numbers 1–8 for the same work, with research Stage 4 (the audience) implemented as runner step 6.

 ### Stage 0 — Build and freeze the estimators